MicrosoftDocs/microsoft-365-docs/microsoft-365/compliance/limits-core-ediscovery.md

 description: "This article describes the limits in core eDiscovery case in Microsoft 365."
 ---

-# Limits in core eDiscovery
+# Limits in Core eDiscovery

 The following table lists the limits for core eDiscovery cases and holds associated with a core eDiscovery case.
-For more information about core eDiscovery, see [Overview of core eDiscovery](ediscovery-cases.md).
+For more information about Core eDiscovery, see [Overview of Core eDiscovery](ediscovery-cases.md).

   |**Description of limit**|**Limit**|
   |:-----|:-----|